 How to Clear Up Gum Disease

 For patients who have periodontal disease, it's likely a toothbrush and floss won't reach the affected areas.
-You need expert help.
+You'll need expert help.
 Our Greenville dentists have highly specialized tools that can reach deeper to gently access the deep pockets of the gums.
 One of our hygienists will use these instruments to smooth out rough root surfaces and physically remove infection-causing debris.
 A round of antibiotics might also be in order.

 It's important to note that even after professional treatment, you are still at risk.
-It's nearly impossible to eliminate all the bacteria at once, and all those deep pockets can still collect more plaque.
-You need to stay on a routine of regular maintenance to keep gum disease under control.
+It's nearly impossible to eliminate all the bacteria in one appointment, and all those deep pockets can still collect more plaque.
+You'll need to stay on a routine of regular maintenance with your dentist to keep gum disease under control.

 What You Can Do From Home

 Like other Greenville residents, you probably want to know what you can do to prevent gum disease at home.
 The most effective methods for fighting gum disease at home are: